Please select a partnership to see additional information:

 Children missing education can be particularly vulnerable; it is essential that all services work together to identify them and re-engage them back into appropriate education provision as quickly as possible.
 It is important to establish the reasons for the child missing education at the earliest possible stage.

-Possible reasons that should be considered include:
+Although not exhaustive, possible reasons that should be considered include:

 - Failure to start appropriate provision means that the pupil never enters the system;